golang/proposal/design/12914-monotonic.md

 > If Times t and u both contain monotonic clock readings, the operations
 > t.After(u), t.Before(u), t.Equal(u), and t.Sub(u) are carried out using
 > the monotonic clock readings alone, ignoring the wall clock readings.
-> (If either t or u or contains no monotonic clock reading, these operations
+> (If either t or u contains no monotonic clock reading, these operations
 > use the wall clock readings.)
 >
 > Note that the Go == operator includes the monotonic clock reading in its comparison.